 Connecting to a Higher Power While in Recovery

 Each stage of recovery is accompanied by its own difficulties.
 In the earliest stage, individuals must overcome the physical component of addiction and the withdrawal symptoms that the abrupt cessation of substance abuse inevitably brings.
 However, remaining aware of the benefits that sobriety will bring can serve as a foundation to renewed spirituality; individuals who are struggling with the exertion required for recovery should try to remember that the means justify the end, which is to embark on a life free from the chains of alcohol and drug addiction.

 Many individuals of faith choose to begin studying scripture while in recovery as it both strengthens one’s faith while serving to be a productive, reinvigorating way to spend time and keep busy.
 Prayer and meditation are also common recovery tools and can be instrumental in being more spiritual while recovering from addiction.
 There are many ways to incorporate faith in one’s rehabilitation.
 The eleventh step serves as the penultimate checkpoint for twelve-step recovery, comprised of the point in which individuals turn to the higher power of their understandings to accept a path of lasting sobriety.

 Have Faith in Recovery — Contact the Palm Beach Institute Today

-Recovery takes time and effort, but countless individuals have found the experience of working through the Twelve Steps to be incredible, inherently rewarding.
+Recovery takes time and effort, but countless individuals have found the experience of working through the twelve steps to be incredible, inherently rewarding.
 If you or someone you love is suffering from alcohol or drug dependency and would like to learn more about how to incorporate spirituality into the recovery process, the Palm Beach Institute can help.
-Call us today to speak with a recovery specialist who can help you or your loved one find the treatments needed to return to a life of sobriety, health, and spiritual wellness.
+Call us today at 855-534-3574 or contact us online to speak with a recovery specialist who can help you or your loved one find the treatments needed to return to a life of sobriety, health, and spiritual wellness.